-Q: My father has farmed with John Deere tractors since his father traded in a good set of mules at the John Deere dealer for a 1936 John Deere unstyled Model B. He got a little careless last week and topped off the cooling system with diesel on his 4440.
+Q: My father has farmed with John Deere tractors since his father traded in a good set of mules at the John Deere dealer for a 1936 John Deere unstyled Model B, which we have restored.
+He got a little careless last week and topped off the cooling system with diesel on his 4440.
 Now, we have diesel in the cooling system.
 How do you recommend I deal with this problem?

 Q: I don’t understand why an engine needs a timing advance.
 I have a 3010 John Deere diesel and a 3020 John Deere diesel.
 The 3010 has no timing advance in the injector pump, but the 3020 does.
 When I had the 3010 injector pump rebuilt, the rebuilder asked me if I wanted to add a timing advance in the 3010 pump.
 Why do I need it?

--- I will fix the gate so that it will not drag.
+2. I will fix the gate going into the pasture so that it will not drag.

--- I will not let the seed in my grain drill sprout.
+3. I will not let the seed left in my grain drill get wet and sprout.

--- I will not stick black tape over warning lights on my tractor dash.
+4. I will not put black tape over any unwanted warning lights on the tractor’s dash.

--- I will not let my neighbor borrow my hay baler.
+5. I will not let my neighbor borrow my hay baler or chain saw.

 © Copyright 2019 DTN/The Progressive Farmer.
 All rights reserved.